+Performance failure and deterioration of playground equipment, other park amenities such as park benches, and cemetery headstones.
 Parks & Open Spaces are undertaking a review in Year One of the Long-Term Plan to ensure efficiency in the delivery of the Open Spaces Strategy that Council adopted in 2016.
 We are reducing our acceptance of land vested as Open Space under the Resource Management Act in lieu of reserve contributions.
 Parks & Open Spaces are reducing the number of contracts for managing external garden spaces for private owners, to focus on our assets.
 Cemetery space is strategically planned and approved by Council.

 Our Parks & Open Spaces officers receive professional development on the new standards for playground equipment and improvements in asset management.
 Standards are set for headstones to ensure they are stable and to mitigate any adverse effects.
-Bio-security threats of fungi,

-viruses or pests damaging

-garden and park areas; and

-the risk of overusing chemicals

-may result in resistant strains

-of disease and damage to

-plantsWhite

-representation

-plantsNatural hazard events that

-falling trees and/or structures,

-and land/asset damage.Bu

-representation

-plantsPublic health outbreak, such

-as a pandemic, that causes

-higher death rates, resulting in

-more burials needed than what

-cemeteries can accommodate.Th

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representationNatural hazard events that

-cause flooding, contamination,

-falling trees and/or structures,

-and land/asset damage.Bu

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representation

-representationNatural hazard events that

-cause flooding, contamination,

-falling trees and/or structures,

-and land/asset damage.Bu

-representation

-representation

-representation

-representation

-representationNatural hazard events that

-cause flooding, contamination,

-falling trees and/or structures,

-representation

-representationBu

-representation

-representation

-representation

-representation

-representationNatural hazard events that

-representation

-representationNatural hazard events that

-representation

-representation

-representati
+Bio-security threats of fungi, viruses or pests damaging garden and park areas; and the risk of overusing chemicals may result in resistant strains of disease and damage to plants Our Parks & report unus which inclu Natural hazard events that cause flooding, contamination, falling trees and/or structures, and land/asset damage.
+Business co in place for Public health outbreak, such as a pandemic, that causes higher death rates, resulting in more burials needed than what cemeteries can accommodate.
+The extensi approved a Years One to add anothe The wider of 13,350 plots causing hig emergency.

-Our Parks & Open Spaces officers are required to report unusual outbreaks and keep a hazards register which includes bio-security issues.
+Our Parks & Open Spaces officers are required to eport unusual outbreaks and keep a hazards register vhich includes bio-security issues.

-Natural hazard events thatBusiness continuity plans and civil defence training arecause flooding, contamination,in place for all of our teams and relevant staff.
+Business continuity plans and civil defence training are in place for all of our teams and relevant staff.

-Public health outbreak, suchThe extension to Ashburton Cemetery has beenas a pandemic, that causesapproved and the development of this is planned forhigher death rates, resulting in more burials needed than whatYears One to Three in the Long-Term Plan.
-This willadd another 8,500 burial plots in Ashburton township.cemeteries can accommodate.The wider district has capacity for an additional13,350 plots in case of any public health outbreaks causing high fatalities.
-In the absence of any pandemicemergency, the capacity throughout the district is projected to provide for the burial needs for the next 95+ years.
+The extension to Ashburton Cemetery has been approved and the development of this is planned for Years One to Three in the Long-Term Plan.
+This will add another 8,500 burial plots in Ashburton township.
+The wider district has capacity for an additional 13,350 plots in case of any public health outbreaks causing high fatalities.
+In the absence of any pandemic emergency, the capacity throughout the district is projected to provide for the burial needs for the next 95+ years.